BOOKS

 A Starting Point, Not a Destination

 "On Tyranny" works best as an introduction to thinking seriously about democratic vulnerability rather than a comprehensive guide to political resistance.
 Snyder succeeds in making abstract historical knowledge personally relevant and politically urgent.
-The book's influence on public discourse about authoritarianism demonstrates its effectiveness in raising awareness about threats to democratic governance.
+Its real achievement is the lesson "Do not obey in advance" — the argument that pre-emptive self-censorship and quiet compliance do more to enable authoritarianism than any single act of defiance.

 For readers seeking deeper analysis, this book pairs well with longer treatments like Snyder's own "The Road to Unfreedom" or Steven Levitsky and Daniel Ziblatt's "How Democracies Die."
 But as a primer on why history matters for contemporary politics, "On Tyranny" serves its purpose admirably.

 The book ultimately argues that defending democracy requires both historical awareness and personal commitment.
 Whether you find this message compelling likely depends on how seriously you take the threats Snyder identifies.
-In 2026, with democratic institutions continuing to face pressure worldwide, his call for vigilant citizenship feels more relevant than ever.
+His call for vigilant citizenship is the right response to political despair — and it hasn't become less urgent with time.